-- Most days start early, be prepared to get up at about 6am, and start trekking at 7am
+- Most days start early.
+Be prepared to get up at about 6am and start trekking at 7am-7.30am

 - Most treks end early at either 2pm or 4pm, though there are plenty of opportunities so rest along the way.

-- The trekking trails in Nepal themselves are not difficult, think of gravel strewn roads.
+- The trekking trails in Nepal themselves are not difficult.
+Think of gravel strewn roads.
 The difficulty is altitude, climate, duration and being out of your comfort zone.

 - There's no shortage on food or water on the trails.
 Most trails are covered with places serving everything from plain rice to steaks and pizza!
 Bottled water is becoming harder to find due to environmental plastic considerations.
 Do bring a water filtration system like a steripen or lifestraw and your own preference for water purification pills/drops.
 Plastic bottles of soft drinks are easily found.
 Luxury foods are expensive.

 - Not all accommodation has hot water nor regular electricity.
 Most people not accustomed to trekking find this the hardest to deal with.
 However, in many of the popular villages there will be accommodation with both via generators or solar power - however they will cost more.